 - After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is 3/4 open.
-This will barely reduce the speed but fuel consumption will be considerably lower. - Accelerate only up to a speed suitable for the road surface and weather conditions.
-Particularly in bends, do not shift, and accelerate very carefully. - Brake if necessary and close the throttle at the same time in order to shift down. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - If the engine stalls (e.g. at a crossroads), just pull the clutch lever and press the emergency OFF switch/electric starter button into the lower position 3.
+This will barely reduce the speed, but fuel consumption will be considerably lower. - Accelerate only up to a speed suitable for the road surface and weather conditions.
+Particularly in bends, do not shift, and accelerate very carefully. - Brake if necessary and close the throttle at the same time in order to shift down. - Pull clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - If the engine stalls (e.g. at a crossroads), just pull clutch lever and press emergency OFF switch/electric starter button into the lower position 3.
 The transmission must not be shifted into neutral. - Switch off the engine if running at idle speed or stationary for a long time. - If the oil pressure warning lamp lights up during a trip, stop immediately and switch off the engine.
-Contact an authorized KTM workshop. - If the malfunction indicator lamp lights up during a trip, please contact an authorized KTM workshop as soon as possible. - If the general warning lamp lights up during a trip, the display shows a message.
+Contact an authorized KTM workshop. - If the malfunction indicator lamp lights up during a trip, please contact an authorized KTM workshop as soon as possible.